 Bumbogo is a coffee with a big, round body and warm calming feelings.
 It's rich cocoa and butter quality feels like a hug and a subtle undertone of fresh fig rounds it out beautifully.
+The fragrance is unbelievable, like few other coffees we've experienced.

 This first season, the team at Bumbogo decided to only process their coffees in a washed style.
 They're using a Pinhal Maquina coffee depulper to remove the cherry and after a 12 hour average fermentation time, they're using serpentine channels to sort the coffee parchment by density - similar to other stations we visited with MTCo.
 There are three permanent staff, lead by Eustache, the station manager, and 105 casual workers during the peak season.

 Bumbogo is the closest station to Kigali and one to look out for in the years to come.
-It has a high ceiling for potential.
+It has a very high ceiling for potential.
 Next year, we'll have the opportunity to try Natural and Honey coffees from Bumbogo.

 Station Manager: Mutakirwa Eustache